 In order to assess changes in "real" inputs, one should control for changes in prices through time.
 A straightforward approach is to take the price level in some base year and apply it to the output levels in all years under consideration (a Laspeyres volume index).
-For example, if we chose 2008 prices, then 2007 input is valued based on 2008 prices, 2008 input is valued based on 2008 prices, etc. This example would be called using constant 2008 dollars.
+For example, if we chose 2008 prices, then 2007 input is valued based on 2008 prices, 2008 input is valued based on 2008 prices, 2009 input is valued based on 2008 prices, etc. This example would be called using constant 2008 dollars.
 The problem with constant dollars is that the choice of the base year can change the results, especially if large relative price changes occur over the period under consideration.
 To avoid this issue, statistical offices often provide data based on chained dollars.